 |

-I can't believe that
+I can't

-of women did read them.
+number of women did read them.

 I researched my book by inviting groups of female friends